bdoyle0182/cryptoTips/SecureRandom.md

 <a href="javascript:toggletext('mytext')"> <b> Why? </b></a>

 <div id="mytext" style="display: none;"> Modern GPU's can compute millions of MD5 and SHA1 hashes every second.
 Whereas SHA256 can only compute tens of thousands hashes every second based on current
 GPU's.
-There's several other reasons you should be using SHA256 like SHA1's smaller key space adding to it's vulnerability.
+There are several other reasons you should be using SHA256 like SHA1's smaller key space adding to it's vulnerability.
 The fact that a hacker could rent a GPU cluster on AWS for a couple bucks to crack passwords hashed with SHA1 should be reason enough not to use it.

 </div>